Ronnie Hawkins: Later life

-In 2002, Hawkins was diagnosed with pancreatic cancer which went into remission, which he attributed in the film documentary to a miracle by the 'Big Rocker' and Adam 'Dreamhealer' McLeod, a 16 year old healer from Vancouver, B.C.
-His remarkable remission was featured in the 2012 film Ronnie Hawkins: Still Alive and Kicking.
+In 2002, Hawkins was diagnosed with pancreatic cancer which went into remission, which he attributed in a documentary to a miracle by the 'Big Rocker' and Adam 'Dreamhealer' McLeod, a 16 year old healer from Vancouver.
+His remission was featured in the 2012 film Ronnie Hawkins: Still Alive and Kicking.
 In 2017, he moved from Stoney Lake Manor in Douro-Dummer, where he had resided since 1970, to Peterborough, Ontario.

 Death

 Hawkins died in the early morning of May 29, 2022, at the age of 87.
 His family said he had been quite ill but gave no specific cause.
 He is survived by his wife of 60 years, Wanda, their two sons, Ronnie Hawkins Jr. and singer-songwriter Robin Hawkins, who had served as his guitarist since the 1980s and wrote the hit song "Can't Stop Rockin'", and daughter Leah Hawkins, a singer-songwriter who had been his backup singer, and his grandchildren, Robin's four children, Tara, Troy, Jacob and Zack.